Director, Governance and Legal Services

 The interim suspension will continue until a decision is made on the alleged misconduct including a decision on any penalty to be imposed, or until the risk has passed.
 An interim suspension prohibiting entry to the University's lands, buildings or property does not prevent the student from entering solely for the purposes of attending the meeting of the misconduct committee

-The Vice-President (Administration) and Registrar will notify the student and the misconduct committee of the interim suspension imposed.
-The Vice-President (Administration) and Registrar must consider whether the interim suspension should remain in force if submissions are received from the student about the imposition or duration of the interim suspension.
+The Vice-President (Administration) and University Registrar will notify the student and the misconduct committee of the interim suspension imposed.
+The Vice-President (Administration) and University Registrar must consider whether the interim suspension should remain in force if submissions are received from the student about the imposition or duration of the interim suspension.

 University Appeals Committee considers appeals on misconduct matters.
 A student, graduate or graduand upon whom a penalty has been imposed under E/8.1.8 for major student misconduct is entitled to appeal to the Appeals Committee on one or more of the following grounds: